-Fromsoftware’s gamble to put down the sword and shield and take us to the Sengoku Japan period, with a lovable one-armed Shinboi has paid off.
-While being a fantastic hack and slash title, with an outstanding combat system that forces you to do better that’s only matched by visuals and amazing sound production.
+Fromsoftware’s gamble to put down the sword and shield and take us to the Sengoku Japan period, with a lovable one-armed Shinboi, has paid off.
+Simultaneously, being a fantastic hack and slash title with an outstanding combat system that forces you to do better that’s only matched by visuals and amazing sound production.
 Lots of action, with even more content to play through.
-Sekiro is one of the best gems of 2019 and I simply can’t put it down.
+Sekiro is one of the best gems of 2019, and I can’t put it down.

 - Posture system keeps battles engaging and interesting

 - Loving being able to travel via the grappling hook

 - Damn the soundtrack is just as good as the visuals